Are you considering Costco’s hearing aid options? Philips hearing aids are one popular brand in Costco's portfolio.

 Additionally, there is a new portable charger for those on the go, which can hold a three day charge for long weekend travel.
-Other features include tinnitus masking (to mask ringing in your ears), and rechargeable batteries for greater convenience.

 For folks with mild to severe hearing loss, Philips also offers options with the HearLink miniRITE hearing aids which come with or without telecoil and rechargeable or 312 disposable batteries.
 To note, the Philips HearLink BTE PP comes only in a disposable size 13 battery.

 As for color options, Philips offers six colors in shades of gray, beige, and brown that can blend well with common hair shades.
 The brand also offers several accessories that work with these hearing aids such as an AudioClip, a TV adapter, and a remote control.

 Making daily life simpler and easier with a SmartPhone app, HearLink, is a convenient option that works like a remote control for the hearing aids.

 On this app, you'll be able to adjust the volume of the hearing aids as a pair or individually, adjust the streaming sound (bass, middle, and treble), switch programs, and even find your hearing aids if they get lost.

 Even more, this app will also tell the battery percentage, so you'll know if the battery is running low and needs to be charged or changed (in the case of disposable batteries).